lolyhop/gnn-wiki-project/README.md

 If an article's categories contained any of these terms, we cut the node.

-But this rigorous filtering came with a heavy price tag.
+But this rigorous filtering came at cost.
 While we successfully realized a high-quality core of **7,934 IT-related articles** (removing over 6,600 noisy nodes), we severely fragmented the graph structure.
 When you delete a node, you delete its edges.
 Our total link count plummeted from 44,008 to just 7,859.

 This left us with many isolated islands — a major problem for GNNs that rely on connectivity to learn.
 How did we fix this broken topology?
 We will tackle that in the Graph Reconstruction section.